 Special Education Overview

-The Special Education Program is designed for teachers seeking or holding special or general education teacher certification who wish to study student exceptionalities, including gifted and talented.
-Those candidates seeking initial special education teacher certification complete the Teaching Students with Mild to Severe Disabilities strand.
-Teachers currently certified and not seeking initial special education teacher certification complete one of several options, including Teaching All Students and Gifted and Talented Education.
-The interdisciplinary nature of the Special Education program provides experiences in several disciplines.
-With courses that look beyond just understanding, students apply learning through projects and assignments that are practical and connected to the learner’s professional field.
+The Special Education Program is designed for people seeking or holding special or general education teacher certification who wish to study student exceptionalities, including gifted and talented.
+There are two strands in the Master of Science in Special Education.
+Candidates seeking initial special education teacher certification complete the Teaching Students with Mild to Severe Disabilities strand.
+Teachers currently certified and not seeking initial special education teacher certification complete the In-Service strand.
+The Special Education program provides experiences across several disciplines looking beyond just understanding.
+Students apply learning through projects and assignments that are practical and connected to their professional fields.

 The Special Education program follows the guidelines it teaches.
 Universal Design and differentiated instruction are embedded in the courses and the professional portfolio requirement.
-Courses offered are blended or offered online.
+Courses offered are blended on-campus and online or fully online.
 For student convenience, courses that meet on-campus are in the evenings or on weekends.

 Special Education currently offers one undergraduate core course in Ethical Inquiry, Social Responsibility, and Citizenship; ADS 300: Ethics and Youth with Exceptionalities.

 Special Education Core Values:

 - Educators interact with others based on a belief in the infinite possibilities of and for human growth and development; all youth have the potential to learn and express knowledge through their unique styles of acquiring and demonstrating knowledge.